RebornBeat/CIBOS-Complete-Isolation-Based-Operating-System/docs/CIBOS-Application-Developer-Guide.md

 │  │ Selection is by weighted entropy                    │   │
 │  │ Order is non-deterministic                          │   │
 │  └─────────────────────────────────────────────────────┘   │
 │                                                             │
+│  KEY INSIGHT:                                               │
+│  If you need ordering across lanes, use channels           │ │  to coordinate between them.                                │ │                                                             │
 └─────────────────────────────────────────────────────────────┘
 ```